Performance to price ratio. The higher, the better.

-Overall Radeon R7 260X performance compared to nearest competitors among desktop video cards.
+Radeon R7 260X's performance compared to nearest competitors among desktop video cards.

-We believe that the nearest equivalent to Radeon R7 260X from NVIDIA is GeForce GTX 470, which is nearly equal in speed and is lower by 1 position in our rating.
+According to our data, the closest NVIDIA alternative to Radeon R7 260X is GeForce GTX 560 Ti 448, which is nearly equal in speed and lower by 1 position in our ranking.

 Here are some closest NVIDIA rivals to Radeon R7 260X: